OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 }
 ```

+For a sample that uses this technique, see see the [dialog navigation design pattern](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/dialog/navigation) in the [Office-Add-in-UX-Design-Patterns-Code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code) repo..

 Even when you don't have your own close dialog UI, an end user can close the dialog by clicking the **X** in the upper right corner.
 This action triggers the `DialogEventReceived` event.
 If your host pane needs to know when this happens it should declare a handler for this event.
 See the section [Errors and events in the dialog window](#errors-and-events-in-the-dialog-window) for details.

 ## Handling errors and events